 Where to Run Your High Volatility Stock Screen

-If you only want a handful of stocks you can use the free version of the screener at http://www.stockfetcher.com/.
-Here is the StockFetcher screen that I use (cut and paste this into Stock Fetcher):
+If you only want a handful of stocks you can use the free version of the screener at StockFetcher.com.
+The free version shows you five results from your stock screen.
+If you pay a small monthly fee, you see all the results.
+Here is the StockFetcher screen that I use.
+Cut and paste it into StockFetcher (MyFilters>Create New).

-and Price is between $10 and $100
+and Price is between $5 and $150

-and Average volume (30) is greater than 2000000
+and Average volume (50) is greater than 4000000

 and exchange is not amex

 add column Average Volume (30)

 add column Average Day Range (30)